cdviz-dev/data-transformer-bench-rs/README.md

   - `[]` empty array, will interpreted as drop of the event
   - `null` will be interpreted as a skip the transformation
   - an array of size 1 is a 1 to 1 transformation
+- the template/script are provided at runtime (by users to customize transformations)

 Scenarii to bench (for comparison or feature/how-to):